What's the Big Idea?: classic and contemporary short stories

 What will we cover?

-A range of classic and contemporary short stories written in English.
+A range of classic and contemporary short stories written in or translated into English.
 During the sessions we will discuss the short story in question by considering various aspects such as context, ideas, plot, character/s, etc. We will also discuss how successful we think the authors have been in the particular work.
 Relevant texts will be provided by the tutor ahead of each session.

 What will I achieve?